integrationsbulletproof/bulletproof-bpcheckout-lite/README.txt

 3. Configure the necessary settings, such as API key, user name and password .
 4. The Webhook API key is located into your BulletProof portal account->Other services->webhooks (follow the instruction provided at the installation section of this readme file)
 5. The Customer Vault feature is only available if you have enabled the Customer Vault feature in your BulletProof Account, otherwise will trigger an error in the checkout.
 During the initial tests set to "No"
-6. Select your processor, if you leave the processor dropdon unselected then will trigger an error in the checkout page.
+6. Select your processor, if you leave the processor dropdown unselected then will trigger an error in the checkout page.
 7. Save changes.

 == Usage ==